alex-downer/simple-calculator-manual-Testing/README.md

 ### TEST CASES:
   1. Test_1 -> Verify that the calculator can perform basic arithmetic operations (addition, subtraction, multiplication, and division) and return the correct results.
-  2. Test_2 -> Verify that the calculator can perform more advanced mathematical operations (square root, square, cube root, and cube) and return the correct results.
+  2. Test_2 -> Verify that the calculator can perform more advanced mathematical operations (square root, square, displaying pie as [π= 3.141592654], and rounding      up/down to two/one decimal place) and return the correct results.
   3. Test_3 -> Verify that the calculator can handle decimal numbers and return the correct results for calculations involving decimals.
   4. Test_4 -> Verify that the calculator can handle negative numbers and return the correct results for calculations involving negative numbers.
   5. Test_5 -> Verify that the calculator can handle large numbers and return the correct results for calculations involving large numbers.